pallavi-alpha/banking-system/frontend/README.md

-Here is a suggested README file for your repository:

----

 # Banking System

 This repository contains a banking system project built with a combination of TypeScript, JavaScript, CSS, and HTML.
 The frontend is developed using React, TypeScript, and Vite to provide a minimal setup with hot module replacement (HMR) and some ESLint rules.